title.gif (2832 bytes)

 One idea for a wooden sheep barn in Oregon

 Because we have had so many questions about shelter we have included a few photographs of the ideas we came up with for protecting our own sheep from the wind and rain in winter.
 After forty-five years of service my old pole barn, which had been lovingly built with scraps salvaged from the dump, finally gave out.
 It was a monument to recycling.
 The roof was sagging and the entire building kept listing a little further south with each storm.
 I also noticed that the roof was getting closer and closer to the ground and it would not be long before I was crawling in on my hands and knees to feed the sheep.
-I needed a barn to house the ewes and lambs, provide me with a catchpen, a work area and stalls that I could segregate animals with special needs- and it needed to be economical.
+I needed a barn to house the ewes and lambs, provide me with a catch pen, a work area and stalls that I could segregate animals with special needs- and it needed to be economical.
 Flexibility was also a primary objective.

-barnback.jpg (76975 bytes)
+barnback1.jpg (76975 bytes)

 These dimensions provide comfortable quarters for

-about twenty-five Soay sheep.
+about thirty Soay sheep.

 Overall Dimensions: 24' x 24' pole